sunqingxiao/SpTFS/software/README.md

 This directory contains the implementation of `SpTFS` and will be further updated later.

 Note that we conducted the safety checks on network inference.
-Specifically, we have repeated the process of network inference 10 times, and collected the means, medians and percentiles (i.e., 20%, 40%, 60% and 80%) of prediction accuracies.
+Specifically, we repeated the process of network inference 10 times, and collected the means, medians and percentiles (i.e., 20%, 40%, 60% and 80%) of prediction accuracies.
 The scripts for collectin data and safety checks are detailed in the `scripts` directory.

 Now take the prediction for 3-D tensors as an example.